 Dive into the unknown and embark for Karelia.
 Join this unique program to discover the last unknown borders of wilderness in Europe.
 Located North of St-Petersburg, with its vast untouched romantic scenery, Karelia boasts endless deep forests where wolves and bears are kings.
 The road to Karelia will be open to you right after the visit of the magnificent imperial city of St-Petersburg.
 You will continue your journey visiting Petrozavodsk, the capital of Karelia built on the shores of the lake Onega.
 The wooden architecture of towns and small villages built in the wild will transport you into a unique world dominated by humility and mystical isolation.
 Nature will take a grip on you as you will never forget the magic fairy tales of the amazing Karelia.

-Day 1 Wednesday: Arrival St. Petersburg Arrival in St. Petersburg, optional transfer to Hotel Ambassador**** or similar, check-in.
+Day 1 Arrival St. Petersburg Arrival in St. Petersburg, transfer to Hotel Ambassador**** or similar, check-in.

-Day 6 Monday: St. Petersburg Departure Optional departure transfer to St. Petersburg airport.
+Day 6 St. Petersburg Departure Departure transfer to St. Petersburg airport.